-To build capacities for an effective implementation and communication of the projects and the programme: enhance the communication capacities of programme bodies, support applicants, and beneficiaries in an effective project implementation, increase the capacity of project partners to communicate their project achievements.

-- To bring the programme and its achievements closer to citizens: increase awareness of potential applicants about the programme's funding opportunities, promote the projects' achievements and foster their capitalisation by policy-makers and potential applicants, promote the benefits of European territorial cooperation for the Alpine Space. - To position the programme at the forefront of the transition towards an innovative, climateneutral Alpine region: support applicants and beneficiaries to reduce the carbon footprint of their activities (internal communication), profile the Interreg Alpine Space as an environmentally friendly and responsible programme (external communication).
+- To build capacities for an effective implementation and communication of the projects and the programme: enhance the communication capacities of programme bodies, support applicants, and beneficiaries in an effective project implementation, increase the capacity of project partners to communicate their project achievements. - To bring the programme and its achievements closer to citizens: increase awareness of potential applicants about the programme's funding opportunities, promote the projects' achievements and foster their capitalisation by policy-makers and potential applicants, promote the benefits of European territorial cooperation for the Alpine Space. - To position the programme at the forefront of the transition towards an innovative, climateneutral Alpine region: support applicants and beneficiaries to reduce the carbon footprint of their activities (internal communication), profile the Interreg Alpine Space as an environmentally friendly and responsible programme (external communication).

-The target audiences of the programme communication include: (potential) beneficiaries, programme bodies, citizens and (potential) end users, multipliers of project results incl. programme bodies, Alpine organisations, EUSALP members and stakeholders, EU institutions including the EC, the INFORM network, other thematically relevant national and European networks, other Interreg programmes etc.
+The target audiences of the programme communication include: (potential) beneficiaries, (potential) end users and citizens concerned with the challenges tackled by the programme, in particular young people who are less involved in policy making processes, multipliers of project results, including programme bodies, Alpine Organisations, EUSALP members and stakeholders, EU institutions including the EC, INFORM network, other thematically relevant national and European networks, other Interreg programmes, etc.

 The programme will make a differentiated use of a range of communication channels, depending on the target groups addressed and the messages to spread.
 Events will be dedicated to the information and training of programme bodies, applicants and beneficiaries.
 Thematic events will encourage synergies between projects, foster innovation, as well as the capitalisation of project achievements.
-Some of these events might be organised as public events or embedded in larger, external events (e.g. Alpine, European or EUSALP events) in order to further promote the programme and its impact.
+Some of these events might be organised as public events or embedded in larger, external events (e.g. Alpine, European or EUSALP events) in order to further promote the programme and its impact to European citizens.
 Events will be green certified or in online format whenever relevant.

 The communication of the programme will be mainly digital and based on various formats e.g. short stories, digital publications, online campaigns, videos or other audio-visual productions.
 The programme website, newsletter, and social media channels form a coherent ecosystem for the digital communication of the programme.
 The programme website is the main entry to inform (potential) beneficiaries on the programme functioning and news.
 It is interactive, accessible, and easy to navigate for its different users.
 It hosts the project websites to support the promotion of their own achievements and increase their visibility.
 The programme social media channels bring the programme closer to citizens and will be crucial to build a community among its followers.
 Messages and formats are tailored to the social media channels (e.g. Twitter, LinkedIn, YouTube, Facebook), which mix may evolve depending on the latest trends.
-The citizens or end users of the project results will also be involved through awareness-raising or participatory measures
+The citizens or end users of the project results will also be involved through awareness-raising or participatory measures.